mit-mc-clas12/documentation/README.md

 - in case collaborators feels the conversion to other formats is necessary for their analysis, we strongly recommend the groups interested in similar file formats to discuss and agree on the tool to use for the conversion
    and the structure of the converted files to avoid further duplication.

+## Messages for maintenance

+Dear all,

+The CLAS12 OSG portal will undergo maintenance today starting at 3pm to upgrade the singularity container to include:

+Clas12tags 4.3.2
+Coatjava 6.5.3

+All jobs submitted before 3pm will still run on OSG normally but it won’t be possible to submit new ones.
+The maintenance will last a few hours.

+Regards,
+Mauri

+Dear all,

+The CLAS12 OSG portal is back online.
+The new container has:

+Clas12tags 4.3.2
+Coatjava 6.5.3

+Regards,
+Mauri